Tearran/its-shortStack/README.md

-# its-i2cDevices
+# its_shorstack
-its-i2cDevices is a collection of i2c device software for the Raspberry pi
+is a python3 web server and app for the Raspberry pi
 Usage:
 - i2c component testing
-- Bash pipe
+- Bash pipes
-- python3 web apps
-- SSH Plotter
 - SQL Data

 ## Requirements